andrelfmp3/andrelfmp3/README.md

 🕵🏻 Enthusiast Digital Forensics and Incident Response (DFIR), and Python development

-🎧 Passionate about music, samurais, tattoos, calisthenics, batman, and Nietzsche
+🎧 Passionate about music, tattoos, calisthenics, batman, and Nietzsche

 ---